bereft of, at, by, in or without?

 I was bereft by this loss, but also glad that before losing their lives they had killed 10, 12 enemy soldiers.

-bereft by Chris Womersley A tale of a man returned from the First World War to the town of his childhood, where the inhabitants want to hang him for murder.
+Bereft by Chris Womersley A tale of a man returned from the First World War to the town of his childhood, where the inhabitants want to hang him for murder.

-In 1% of cases "bereft in" is used
+In 1% of cases bereft in is used

 The Jewish people are bereft in a way few faiths have ever been in history.